Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * Mangles are the actuator's angles in degrees which are used to calculate the M values

 The choice of the angles and M influence the performance of calculations: if they are near the desired target, iterations are faster.
 Default is to set it for all angles being the home positions.

+When using D parameter with DH values, the R values are calculated from them and the workmode angles are used for M and Mangles.
+When only R is used and not D, D is not calculated.

 # M669 P parameter: axisTypes, special